ThePoShWolf/Modrify/README.md

 ### Setup

-Start by setting your game environment, so Mutagen knows where to look:
+Start by setting your game environment, so Modrify knows where to look:

 ```powershell
 Set-ModrifyGame -Release SkyrimSE